briedel/gosync3/osgconnect/gosync3/README.md

 # GOSync3

-This is the replacement for the current GOSync.
-It is based on the [Globus SDK](http://globus-sdk-python.readthedocs.io/en/latest/), a [Globus SDK-based Globus Nexus Client](https://github.com/sirosen/globus-nexus-client/tree/master/globus_nexus_client), and puppet/hiera to create and manage UNIX users and groups.
-The main tasks of these classes and scripts is to interact with the GlobusID and Globus Groups database through their RESTful API and manage the JSON file that puppet/hiera require for creating and managing user accounts.
+GOSync3 is the replacement for the current GOSync.
+It is based on the [Globus SDK](http://globus-sdk-python.readthedocs.io/en/latest/), the [Globus SDK-based Globus Nexus Client](https://github.com/sirosen/globus-nexus-client/tree/master/globus_nexus_client), and puppet/hiera to create and manage UNIX users and groups.
+The main tasks of these classes and scripts is to interact with the GlobusID and Globus Groups database through their RESTful API and manage the JSON file that puppet/hiera requires for creating and managing user accounts.

 The old GOSync was based on the [Globus Nexus Python library](https://github.com/globusonline/python-nexus-client).
-The Globus Nexus Python library has been official deprecated and functionality, such as accessing a user's GlobusID, will disappear over time.
+The Globus Nexus Python library has been officially deprecated and functionality, such as accessing a user's GlobusID, will disappear over time.
 There was a GOSync2, however, it was still based on the Globus Nexus Python library and Globus is moving to an OAuth2-based model for all authentication and access to a user's GlobusID.
 We abandoned it after this change.

 Important notes READ BEFORE USING: